lirantal/awesome-opensource-israel/README.md

 * [Checkov](https://github.com/bridgecrewio) - Static analysis for infrastructure as code (Terraform, Kubernetes, Cloudformation, Helm, Serverless, Kustomize, Bicep, Arm and more)
 * [OPAL](https://github.com/permitio/opal) - OPAL is an administration layer for Open Policy Agent (OPA), detecting changes to both policy and policy data in realtime and pushing live updates to your agents.
 * [Topgrade](https://github.com/r-darwish/topgrade) - A single command to upgrade multiple package managers.
+* [async-profiler-actuator-endpoint](https://github.com/taboola/async-profiler-actuator-endpoint) -  A Spring Boot actuator endpoint implementation which serves as a wrapper for Async Profiler.

 ## Companies
 * [Nielsen](https://github.com/nielsen-oss)